Health and Wellness

 This plan features:

-The cost of the plan is $1,608 for coverage from January 7, 2018, to September 28, 2018.
-For all residential and international students entering in the Winter 2018 Quarter, the full charge will be posted to your student account and is payable with your Winter 2018 term tuition bill.
+The cost of the plan is $1,464 for coverage from January 11, 2021 , to September 26, 2021.
+For all residential and international students entering in the Winter 2021 Term, the full charge will be posted to your student account and is payable with your Winter 2021 term tuition bill.
 The charge will remain until such time that you complete an online waiver form, demonstrating proof of comparable coverage.
-Waivers will only be accepted online through https://www.gallagherstudent.com/NEIT.
+Waivers will only be accepted online through https://www.gallagherstudent.com.
+The insurance waiver period will open Tuesday, December 15, 2020 and the deadline for waiving the insurance is Friday, January 15, 2021.

-Plan materials will be posted to the website as they become available to assist you in making your insurance decision.
+Health plan materials have been posted to the website in order to assist you in making your insurance decision.
 Please consider your coverage options carefully.
 While a parent’s employer plan may provide adequate benefits close to home, HMO and PPO restrictions may limit coverage in the local area.
-The New England Institute of Technology Student Health Insurance Plan can cover these gaps and the high cost of deductibles in employer plans.
+The health insurance plan offered to New England Institute of Technology students can cover these gaps and the high cost of deductibles in employer plans.

 IV.
 COUNSELING SERVICES